Rhidian12/ECS/README.md

   });
 ```

 However, this is <i>not</i> the best way of going about this.
 A `View` should return immutable data!
 You are asking for a <i>view</i> of the Components, not asking for permission to change them!
-I have decided to keep this design flaw in my code for simplicity's sake.
+I have decided to keep this design flaw in my code for simplicity's and, primarily, time's sake.

 ### Conclusion